situ0020/ecommerce-website/user-testing-report.md

 ### Critical, Needs Fixing, Unable to Complete

-- {All participants had this problem…}
-- etc.
+- {Nothing}

 ### Serious, Causes Frustration, May Hinder Completion

-- {Two of the participants succeeded where one of them failed…}
-- etc.
+- {Move title to top on the product details/checkout page}
+- {Move checkout button to the top}

 ### Minor, Annoying, Won’t Hinder Completion

-- {Participants pointed out this inconsistency…}
-- etc.
+- {Oversized Images}
+- {Make sure to have Buy Now button on ALL pages}
+- {Add search engine on all pages}